Welcome, North Carolina Weather

 - When does it freeze in Welcome?

-- Welcome's last spring frost typically falls around mid-March, and the first fall frost arrives around mid-December.
+- Welcome's last spring frost lands near mid-March, and in Welcome the first fall frost follows around mid-December.

 - What is the rainy season in Welcome?